-Most people don’t have to use OCR on an industrial scale.
-It’s more likely to want to OCR the occasional printed article and turn it into editable form, or scan something to be republished as a web page.
+Most people don’t need to use OCR on an industrial scale.
+It’s more likely you’ll want to use OCR to convert printed articles into an editable format, or to scan something to be republished as a web page.

 - Scanning: You run the printout through your optical scanner.
 Sheet-feed scanners are better for OCR than flatbed scanners because you can scan pages one after another.
 Most modern OCR programs will scan each page, recognize the text on it, and then scan the next page automatically.
 If you’re using a flatbed scanner, you’ll have to insert the pages one at a time by hand.

 - Two-color: The first stage in OCR involves generating a black-and-white (two-color/one-bit) version of the color or grayscale scanned page, similar to what you’d see coming out of a fax machine.
 OCR is essentially a binary process, it recognizes things that are either there or not.
 If the original scanned image is perfect, any black it contains will be part of a character that needs to be recognized while any white will be part of the background.
 Reducing the image to black and white is the first stage in figuring out the text that needs processing.
 If you have a color scan of a newspaper with a large brown coffee stain over the words, it’s easy to tell the text from the stain.
 If you reduce the scan to a black-and-white image, the stain will turn to black and white too and may confuse the OCR process.

 - OCR: All OCR programs are slightly different.
 Generally, they process the image of each page by recognizing the text character by character, word by word, and line by line.
 In the mid-1990s, OCR programs were so slow that you could literally watch them “reading” and processing the text while you waited; computers are much faster now and OCR is pretty much instantaneous.